Energy is all around us and flows through our lives in many ways. It flows through both nonliving and living systems, including human societies.

 Energy Flow Characterizes Systems

-Energy not only flows through systems, it characterizes it.
-Ecosystems use energy to maintain biogeochemical cycles - such as the sedimentary, gaseous, and hydrologic cycles - between living and nonliving systems.
+Energy not only flows through systems, but it also characterizes them.
+Ecosystems use energy to maintain biogeochemical cycles – such as the sedimentary, gaseous, and hydrologic cycles – between living and nonliving systems.

 Ecosystems are characterized by: